ChrisMoller/aplquat/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 'libaplquat.so' ⎕fx 'quat'

-the operations can be invoked in any of three forms such as:
+the operations can be invoked in any of these four forms:

 - quat[1]
 - quat['pl']